gasparka/thesis/docs/2_pyha.rst

 Summary
 -------

-This chapter has demonstrated the major features of Pyha and the motivation behind them.
+This chapter has demonstrated the major features of the proposed Pyha language and the motivation behind them.
 It was shown that Pyha is an sequential object-oriented programming language based on Python.
-It falls to the category of behavioral languages, meaning that the output of Python program is equal to the output of generated hardware.
+It falls in the category of behavioral languages, meaning that the output of Python program is equivalent to the output of the generated hardware.
 Pyha provides ``simulate`` functions to automatically and without any boilerplate code run model and hardware related simulations, this helps the design of unit-tests.
 In addition, Pyha designs are fully debuggable in Python ecosystem.
 Class variables are used to define registers, this has been inspired by traditional programming languages.